solomonasad/RoboArm/README.md

 # Robotic Arm
-I am currently working on creating a robotic arm that utilize 3D modelling, 3D printing, circutry and programming.
+I am currently working on creating a robotic arm that utilizes 3D modelling, 3D printing, circutry and programming.